 You can expect to see the following 42-week-old baby milestones in your little one:

-- Your baby will be able to clap hands and wave to you
+- Your baby will be able to clap hands and wave at you.

 [Also Read: 10 Month Old Baby Milestones]

 Your baby might exhibit irregular feeding patterns at this stage as his feeding behaviour changes often.
 This is because he is still adjusting to having solid food in his diet along with breast milk.
 So it is very normal for him to one day eat his meals and snack fully and the next day, prefer only breast milk and nothing else.
 Usually, at night, he will be up due to teething pain and so might seek your breast out more to soothe himself to sleep.
 Know that at 42 weeks, breast milk still makes up for most of your baby’s daily nutrition, and solid foods are secondary.
 So it is best to work out your baby’s expressed breast milk requirement when you are away and calculate the average number of feeds he would have starting from a base level.
-At 42 weeks, your baby won’t need a bottle; he will use a cup.
-So in case you are away from your baby, you can give his carer the day’s estimate of breast milk and ask her to give it to your baby in small amounts.
-Ask her to keep a record of his intake so that you can pump your breast milk according to that.
+At 42 weeks, your baby may not need a bottle; and he may use a cup.
+So in case you are away from your baby, you can give your baby’s caregiver the day’s estimate of breast milk and ask them to give it to your baby in small amounts.
+Ask them to keep a record of his intake so that you can pump your breast milk according to that.